This information applies only to the Original Course View. Your instructor and institution control which tools are available.

 - If your instructor deleted the journal while you are posting, the journal and all comments are deleted.

-- If a journal is made unavailable while you are posting, the journal remains visible to your instructor in Edit view but is not displayed to you.
+- If your instructor makes a journal unavailable while you are posting, the journal remains visible to your instructor only.

-- If the Allow Users to Edit and Delete Entries setting is changed, entries remain but you cannot edit them.
+- If your instructor changes the Allow Users to Edit and Delete Entries setting, entries remain but you cannot edit them.

-- If the Allow Users to Delete Comments setting is changed, comments remain but you cannot edit them.
+- If your instructor changes the Allow Users to Delete Comments setting, comments remain but you cannot edit them.